CAFapi/caf-common/swagger-restapi-client-base2/README.md

-# swagger-restapi-client-base
+# swagger-restapi-client-base2
-This project provides a base pom for swagger-generated REST API clients with jersey1.
+This project provides a base pom for swagger-generated REST API clients with jersey2.
 It centralizes properties and dependency management required by client projects that use the swagger-codegen-maven-plugin.